mayelespino/mayelespino.github.io/docs/index.md

  <tr>
   <td><b>C</b></td>
   <td>15 years</td>
-  <td> Update and maintained homegrown messaging middleware solution which supports 12 different operating systems, 120 applications and 350K messages.
-Wrote a driver to control tape drive for Fedex vendors to ship files, to process thousands of files daily.</td>
+  <td> I updated and maintained homegrown messaging middleware solution which supports 12 different operating systems, 120 applications and 350K messages.
+I wrote a driver to control tape a drive to process thousands of files daily for the Fedex data ingestion software.</td>
  </tr>
  <tr>
   <td><b>C++</b></td>
   <td>12 years</td>
-  <td>Added 4 mayor features to credit card processing (back-end) servers and also process massive transaction files.
-One mayor feature was the airline ticket processing for PayPal.</td>
+  <td>I added four major features to credit card processing (back-end) servers.
+These servers process massive transaction files.
+One major feature was the airline ticket processing for PayPal.</td>
  </tr>
  <tr>
   <td><b>Python</b></td>
   <td>7 years</td>
-  <td>Wrote command line utility to drive the in-house deployment system, and used it to drive the end to end tests.
+  <td>I wrote a command line utility to drive the in-house deployment system, and used it to drive the end-to-end tests.
 The deployment system deployed 50 to 120 packages to >10K machines.
-Triage and fix bugs for a mobile security system that involved:  Messaging/middleware systems, Monitoring tools, REST services.</td>
+Triage and fix bugs for a mobile security system that involved messaging and middleware systems, monitoring tools, and REST services.</td>
  </tr>
  <tr>
   <td><b>GO</b></td>